SvenMb/gbrein_tnylpo/README.md

 need GNU `make` to use it (but then it is trivial and short enough that you can easily modify it to suit your favourite `make` utility).

-Building itself is as easy as entering
+Building itself (at least on tested platforms) is as easy as entering
 ```sh
 make
 ```
+(resp. `gmake` on platforms with a non-GNU primary `make` utility).
 ## How do I install it?
 Copy the resulting binaries `tnylpo` and `tnylpo-convert` to a directory in your `PATH`